cobrowseio/cobrowse-sdk-xamarin/README.md

 # Cobrowse.io - Xamarin SDK

-Cobrowse.io for Xamarin supports iOS 9.0+ and Android API 19+ (4.4 KitKat and above).

 Cobrowse.io is 100% free and easy to try out in your own apps.
-Please see full documentation at [https://cobrowse.io/docs](https://cobrowse.io/docs).
+Please see full documentation at [https://docs.cobrowse.io](https://docs.cobrowse.io).

 Try our **online demo** at the bottom of our homepage at <https://cobrowse.io/#tryit>.